Information for Parents

 Another website worth taking a look at is icould which has a page devoted to choosing options with tips, videos and information on subjects, careers, employers and much more.

 Read up on how to select subjects that leave doors open to careers or degree subjects you might want to pursue – even if you’re not yet sure what you want to do in the future.
-We have lots of career resources in the LRC, including university prospectuses, career guides, apprenticeship information etc.
+We have lots of career resources in the Library, including university prospectuses, career guides, apprenticeship information etc.

 Icanbea has a great Career Wizard tool that can help to match subjects your child enjoys with their personal strengths and suggests career ideas that can then be investigated further.

+There are several excellent comparison and ranking sites that enable you to explore different courses.
 Once you have some ideas about courses and universities compare them using Unistats, a website which provides official data to help students applying for higher education courses decide what and where to study.
 It allows users to shortlist and compare information for undergraduate courses across the UK.

 Alternatives to university